Tornadoes of 2003: January

 January had no tornadoes confirmed in the United States.
 It was only the fifth time since 1950 that an entire calendar month went tornado-free.
 The other months were: October 1952, December 1963, November 1976, and January 1986.

+On January 18, a fire tornado was recorded during the Canberra bushfires, causing damage in pine plantations, as well as Chapman and Kambah.

 February

 There were 18 tornadoes confirmed in the US in February.

 February 2 (Africa)

 A tornado killed 17 people near the town of Yumbi in the northwestern Bandundu Province of the Democratic Republic of the Congo.
 Over 4,000 people were injured, 217 seriously.

 February 17–18 (Pakistan)

 On February 17, a tornado killed five people and injured 35 in Gadap Town, Pakistan.
 More than 80 structures were destroyed, and many livestock were killed as well.

 Another tornado struck the next day near Lahore in eastern Pakistan, killing two people and injuring 150.
 400 homes were destroyed in four villages.

 February 21–22

 A rare winter storm caused eight tornadoes.
 At 3:13 PM, an F1 tornado touched down in the rugged rural hills of extreme western Breathitt County, Kentucky, near Athol.
 Two people were killed as five trailers were destroyed, and many others were damaged.